 Primaquine phosphate 26.3 mg is added to the above therapy at a dose of two tablets by mouth once a day for 14 days for chloroquine-sensitive P. vivax or P. ovale infections.
 Primaquine should be given with meals to decrease GI adverse effects (abdominal cramps, nausea, vomiting).
 If the patient vomits within 30 minutes of taking a dose, then they should repeat the dose.

 Atovaquone-proguanil 250 mg/100 mg dosing is administered as four tablets once a day for three days.
 The other first-line treatment for malaria caused by chloroquine-resistant P. falciparum is artemether-lumefantrine 20 mg/120 mg dosed as four tablets immediately and at 8 hours, followed by four tablets twice daily on days 2 and 3.
-It should be taken with a meal or milky drink to increase absorption as the rate of absorption of atovaquone is dependant on the amount administered with dietary fat.
+It should be taken with a meal or a milky drink to increase absorption as the rate of absorption of atovaquone is dependent on the amount administered with dietary fat.

 When treating chloroquine-resistant P. vivax or P. falciparumuinine, sulfate is given as 650 mg by mouth three times a day for 3 or 7 days with the 7-day regimen used for infections acquired in Southeast Asia.
 The addition of doxycycline, tetracycline, and clindamycin is given as a 7-day course as well.